A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Survey of RDF Stores

 \section{Survey of RDF Stores}

 We now present a survey of local and distributed RDF stores, and how they use the aforementioned techniques.
-At the end of this section we will discuss some general trends for RDF stores.
-We include here systems for which we could find technical details regarding (at least) the storage, indexing and processing of joins over RDF graphs.
-In the case of distributed RDF stores, we expect similar technical details, along with the type of partitioning and/or replication used.
+At the end of this section, we will discuss some general trends for RDF stores.
+We include here systems for which we could find technical details regarding (at least) the storage, indexing and processing of joins over RDF graphs.\footnote{We thus exclude systems -- such as TPF-based systems, and stores such as Fabric, Fluree, and TriplePlace~\cite{arndt2011tripleplace} -- that do not (yet) describe direct support for joins or basic graph patterns.
+We also exclude systems -- such as Attean, Kineo, KiWi, librdf.sqlite, NitroBase, Oxigraph, Pointrel, Profium Sense, RedStore, RDF::Trine, TerminusDB~\cite{van2020succinct} and TriplyDB -- for which we could not find key technical details (e.g., indexes or join algorithms supported) at the time of writing.} In the case of distributed RDF stores, we expect similar technical details, along with the type of partitioning and/or replication used.
 We include systems with associated publications, as well as systems that are unpublished but widely known in practice.
 Both local and distributed systems are presented in approximate chronological order, based on the year of publication, or an approximate year in which the system was released.
 For unpublished local stores, we include the year where RDF was first supported.
 For unpublished distributed stores, we include the approximate year when distributed features were added.
 Some stores that are often deployed in local environments also support distribution; they are included in both sections.
 Some systems are unnamed; if it is a distributed store that extends an existing local store, we append the suffix ``-D'' or ``-D2'' to the local store's name; otherwise we use an abbreviation based on authors and year.
 Where systems change name, we prefer the more modern name.
-The papers sometimes use different terminology to refer to similar concepts; we often map the original terminology to that used in the body of the survey in order to increase coherence and improve readability.
+The papers sometimes use different terminology to refer to similar concepts; we often map the original terminology to that used in the body of the survey in order to increase coherency and improve readability.